-I. General Education Requirements Credits: 55-56 Ho ours Foundations HLG 011 Freshman Seminar See course description for HLG 011 Freshman Seminar.
-Credits: 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU St 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & I for either BIB 113 or BIB 123.
-Credits: 3 3 Writing ENG 104 English Composition I ENG 106 English Composition II Academic advisors will use the composition course placement j enrollment in the appropriate course.
-(See Composition Placem Academic Section.) policy to ensure 3 3 Literature Select six credit hours from LIT options Credits: 6 Communication CAS 101 Introduction to Speech Communication.
-Credits: 3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences Life & Non-Life Science Courses: Students must take at least one course from each of two science life sciences (for example: biology, ecology) and one in non-life example: chemistry, physics, earth science); at least one of thes lab course.
-Transfer students with six credit hours of science we contact the Chair of the Natural Science Department. e areas: one in the science (for e courses must be a 7 Fine Arts Select courses meeting the requirements below The fine arts requirement includes three areas: art, music, and must include courses from two of the three areas; one of these of appreciation course.
+I. General Education Requirements Credits: 55-56 Ho urs Foundations HLG 011 Freshman Seminar See course description for HLG 011 Freshman Seminar.
+Credits: 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU St 0 Bible BIB 113 Old Testament Survey 3 BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & I for either BIB 113 or BIB 123.
+II) as a substitute 3 Writing ENG 104 English Composition I ENG 106 English Composition II Academic advisors will use the composition course placement j enrollment in the appropriate course.
+(See Composition Placem Academic Section.)
+Credits: volicy to ensure 3 3 Literature Select six credit hours from LIT options Credits: 6 CAS 101 Introduction to Speech Communication.
+3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences Life & Non-Life Science Courses: e areas: one in the science (for e courses must be a 7 Fine Arts Select courses meeting the requirements below The fine arts requirement includes three areas: art, music, and must include courses from two of the three areas; one of these c appreciation course.
 Appreciation courses include ART 103, A MUS 103, MUS 353, MUS 373, and THR 100.
-Any music, to can be used to fulfill the remaining credits needed including and activity, private music lessons, theatre activity/ production).
-The from a different department than the appreciation course. theatre.
-Students courses must be an IRT 271, ART 272, heatre, or art course ctivity courses (art 4 Mathematics Select appropriate mathematics course eent.
+Any music, t can be used to fulfill the remaining credits needed including a activity, private music lessons, theatre activity/ production).
+T from a different department than the appreciation course. theatre.
+Students courses must be an IRT 271, ART 272, heatre, or art course ctivity courses (art 4 Mathematics Select appropriate mathematics course Only MTH 127, 131, 143, 153, or 185 will meet this requirem cannot be used as a prerequisite to any other course.
+Academic the mathematics placement policy to ensure enrollment in the (See Mathematics Placement Policy in Academic Section.) ent.
 MTH 131 advisors will use 3 PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activit course description fulfill this requirement.
-(EXS and SRM con this requirement.) ty course in the 2 General Ed Options General Education Options Credits: rees) 6 Language Modern or Biblical Language Bachelor of Arts degrees require 6 hours in the same language. optional with other bachelor's degrees.
+(EXS and SRM cou- this requirement.) ty course in the 2 General Ed Options General Education Options Credits: ees) 6 Language Modern or Biblical Language Bachelor of Arts degrees require 6 hours in the same language. optional with other bachelor's degrees.
 6